9 Easy and Effective Low Impact Workouts for Beginners

 CAN I LOSE WEIGHT BY WALKING 30 MINUTES EVERY DAY?

-[Elly: if you’re not losing weight gradually by creating a small calorie deficit, there are likely other factors at play.
+[Elly: if you’re not losing weight gradually by creating a small calorie deficit, other factors are likely at play.
 Hormones are a huge one, as they affect the general balance and homeostasis of the body.
 Hormone imbalances can cause you to store extra body fat in the instances you would be expecting to lose it].

-Depending on your personal needs and goals, a mixture of both high and low-impact exercises can play important roles in improving overall fitness.
+Depending on your needs and goals, a mixture of high and low-impact exercises can play important roles in improving overall fitness.

 [Elly: In addition to the ideas above, most forms of resistance training are also low impact in nature.
 You can do resistance training using your bodyweight alone.
-Or you can use a variety of different equipment from machines to dumbbells, resistance bands, or the TRX suspension trainer.]
+Or you can use various equipment from machines to dumbbells, resistance bands, or the TRX suspension trainer.]

 [Find out more in this Ultimate Guide to using Resistance Bands, this article about resistance bands versus dumbbells, and these posts about TRX chest exercises and TRX back exercises.
 You may also want to know whether your workout routine is helping you to be functionally fit].

 Remember, low impact does not have to mean low intensity.
-The term “low impact” refers to activities that contain fluid-like motions and are easy on the joints, with no abrupt collision.
+“Low impact” refers to activities that contain fluid-like motions and are easy on the joints, with no abrupt collision.
 The best advice I can give is to find an activity that you love.
-When you truly enjoy exercise, it becomes something that you crave and look forward to!
+When you genuinely enjoy exercise, it becomes something that you crave and look forward to!

 Did you enjoy this blog?
 Have you been inspired by any of my other content such as my social posts or videos?
 Did you know you can now ‘Buy Me A Coffee‘!
 Just click the button and express your gratitude however you see fit.